 Ok I’ll admit it.
 I have a coffee blog titled “Brewing Coffee Manually” and I use my automatic drip coffeemaker at least three times a week.
+The other day when I was driving to work and sipping on my automatic brew, a thought occurred to me.
+I have never actually directly compared a pour over coffee maker vs. drip coffee maker scenario.

 I generally have a cup of coffee 2-3 times a day so granted that is a smaller percentage of my actual coffee consumed (less than 20%) but I wanted to get it off my chest.
-Sometimes I take the easy road and use the coffeemaker.
+Sometimes I take the easy road and use the automatic coffeemaker.

 I generally use my coffeemaker when I have early morning shifts (we are talking before some McDonald’s are even open earliness).
 The automatic timer function ensures that I can get up at the last possible moment and everything that I do is essential to me getting to work on time (of course you will notice this means I pre-grind my coffee the night before… strike 2?).